JeffGiroux/f5_terraform/Azure/Infrastructure-only/README.md

 ## Introduction

 This solution uses a Terraform template to launch a new networking stack.
 It will create one VNET with three subnets: mgmt, external, internal.
-Use this terraform template to create your Azure VNET infrastructure, and then head back to the [BIG-IP Azure Terraform folder](../) to get started!
+Use this Terraform template to create your Azure VNET infrastructure, and then head back to the [BIG-IP Azure Terraform folder](../) to get started!

 Terraform is beneficial as it allows composing resources a bit differently to account for dependencies into Immutable/Mutable elements.
 For example, mutable includes items you would typically frequently change/mutate, such as traditional configs on the BIG-IP.
 Once the template is deployed, there are certain resources (network infrastructure) that are fixed while others (BIG-IP VMs and configurations) can be changed.